Section Five

 Multi-Culturally Welcoming Webpages

+What do your potential clients see, when they first click onto the first page of your website?
 Websites and webpages are complex structures with many elements.
 For our purposes, we can focus on only five.

 Content refers to the information itself and to the visual and auditory elements that are used to present that information.
 If you are trying to convey the location of your office, the relevant content on your webpage might include your address shown in printed words, a description such as “near the 12th Street YMCA in Midtown,” or an image of a map with your location marked.

 Function refers to the goal of any page, screen, section, menu, item, or link.
-The goal of one section on one page might be to provide information about you or about your services; the goal of the button at the top might be for clients to be able to send you a message or schedule a free initial consultation with you.
+The goal of one section on one page might be to provide information about you or about your services; the goal of the button at the top might be for clients to send you a message or schedule a free initial consultation with you.

 Design or style refers generally to the overall look and feel of the site: the colors, fonts, images, sounds, and resulting emotional reactions.
 Some webpages use bright colors, lots of white space, and photographs of smiling people; others use dark colors, dark images, dark sounds, and images of angry faces.

 Accessibility asks whether users can interact with the website in a way that allows the intended information to be communicated and the intended function to be achieved.
-A webpage’s visual content is accessible if people can see it; it is inaccessible if the fonts are too small, the colors are too muddy, or the advertisements cover half the page.
+A webpage’s visual content is accessible if people can see it; it is inaccessible if the fonts are too small, the colors are too muddy, or advertisements cover half the page.
 A website is accessible, as a whole, if all the information is available to people who use either vision or hearing but not both, and if all the functions of the webpage can be achieved by people with a range of physical, cognitive, and other abilities.

 Inclusion asks about potential users’ emotional experiences with the site, or to the group of people that the website is aiming to create.
 Your goal might be to present information about your practice to everyone in your community in a way that draws people in and makes them feel that your clinic will be welcoming and helpful for them.
 Inclusion refers to whether your website achieves this goal.

 Many of these aspects of web development and design will be handled for you by your web hosting service or website building software, or by your colleagues in an information technology office at the district level or for the entire hospital system.
-Nevertheless, it is important for each of us to be aware of these issues, in part because the website services and products we use must meet legal accessibility requirements (related to being part of a state or local government entity or a business serving the public; see Module 3; and see the information about web accessibility under the Americans with Disabilities Act provided at the ADA.gov website).
+Nevertheless, it is important for each of us to be aware of these issues, in part because the website services and products we use must meet legal accessibility requirements (related to being part of a state or local government entity or a business serving the public, from Module 3; see also the information about web accessibility under the Americans with Disabilities Act provided at the ADA.gov website).
+Most importantly, and most generally, the law requires that our professional websites be constructed such that the information and the intended function of each element are equally accessible to all users, including people with the full range of human abilities in the visual, auditory, cognitive, and motoric realms.

 In addition, as you create the content and the style of your webpage or website, be aware of the overall message that your choices are communicating to all users of your website.
-If your intent is a multi-cultural site that will feel equally safe and equally welcoming to “all populations” (as required for us by ASHA, 2017; see Module 3), your photos, symbols, and colors need to convey and respect a wide range of human possibilities without falling back on any tokenism or stereotypes (a topic we will address in more detail below for our physical spaces).
+If your intent is a multi-cultural site that will feel equally safe and equally welcoming to “all populations” (as required for us by ASHA, 2017; see Module 3), then your photos, symbols, styles, and colors need to convey and respect a wide range of human possibilities without falling back on any tokenism or stereotypes (a topic we will address in more detail below for our physical and virtual clinical spaces).

 And the specific words we include on webpages, of course, also convey our multi-cultural inclusivity and respect.
 Some words are legally required: If you are a covered entity under HIPAA or subject to other federal regulations, you must provide the current prescribed nondiscrimination statement (see Module 3, and use the U.S. Department of Health and Human Services website for current guidance and the required format of the statement).